iterative/katacoda-scenarios/examples/dvcignore/step4.md

 # Location of .dvcignore

-1. If we try to create `.dvcignore` inside a directory tracked by DVC, this will give an error:
+1. If we try to create `.dvcignore` inside a directory tracked by DVC, it will give an error:

    `echo data3 > data/.dvcignore`{{execute}}